practicald2t/practicald2t.github.io/index.md

 We welcome two types of papers: regular workshop papers and non-archival submissions.
 Regular workshop papers will be included in the workshop proceedings.
 Papers should use the INLG templates.
 The page counts exclude references and appendices.
 All submissions will be given one extra page of space to address reviewers’ comments.

 ### Long papers
 Long papers must describe substantial, completed work, with concrete evaluation wherever appropriate.
-Long papers may consist of up to eight (8) pages of content, plus unlimited pages of references.
+Long papers may consist of **up to eight (8) pages** of content, plus unlimited pages of references.

 ### Short papers
 Short paper submissions may include preliminary contributions, negative results, opinion pieces, or a small set of interesting results.
-Short papers may consist of up to four (4) pages of content, plus unlimited pages of references.
+Short papers may consist of **up to four (4) pages of content**, plus unlimited pages of references.

 ### Shared task participation
-Participants will send their submission through $TODO with the subject "[Submission] {title of your work}" before the submission deadline (see below).
+Participants will send their submission through $TODO_CODALAB_EMAIL_OR_BOTH_? with the subject "[Submission] {title of your work}" before the submission deadline (see below).

 ### Multiple submission policy
 We allow multiple submissions for non-archival work.

 ### Submission procedure and templates
+Please submit short and long papers directly through the [INLG submission portal](https://softconf.com/n/inlg2024/user/scmd.cgi?scmd=submitNew).
+When doing your submission select "Click HERE to make a new Practical Data-to-Text submission".
-Please submit short and long papers directly $TODO Please follow the submission guidelines issued by INLG 2024.
+Please follow the submission guidelines issued by INLG 2024.

 ### Optional Supplementary Materials: Appendices, Software and Data